 Separate statistics shall be calculated for the SOCR monitor and the SOCE monitor.

-An adequate number of vehicles (at least 3 and not more than 16) shall be selected from the same monitor family for testing following a vehicle survey (see Appendix 1 to Annex C1 of UN Regulation No. 154) which contains information designed to ensure that the vehicle has been properly used and maintained according to the specifications of the manufacturer.
+An adequate number of vehicles (at least 3 and not more than 16) shall be selected from the same monitor family for testing following a vehicle survey (see Appendix 1 to this annex) which contains information designed to ensure that the vehicle has been properly used and maintained according to the specifications of the manufacturer.
 The following statistics shall be used to take a decision on the accuracy of the monitor.

 For evaluating the SOCR/SOCE monitors normalised values shall be calculated: